dotlang/language/Enhancements.md

 ```
 tuple(int, float) func1() { ... return (1, 1,4);}  //will create tuple
 (int, float) func2() { ... return 1, 1,4;}  //will NOT create tuple
-int x; float f;
 auto x = func1(); //x will be tuple(int, float)
-auto y = func2(); //wrong!
+auto y = func2(); //wrong! but compiler can make y of type tuple(int float) and assign values automatically.
 auto x, y = func2(); //correct
 ```

 Maybe - Should we support *type alias*?
 Currently we assume each file = one type.
 Adding type alias will make everything more complex.
-But with addition of multiple return value and tuple(?) we may need this.
+But with addition of multiple return value and tuple(?) and generics we may need this.
 NO. Even if it's needed it can be done by embedding.
 We can support transparent type alias but the code will seem obfuscated.
 ```
 import package1.class2;